HTTPArchive/almanac.httparchive.org/src/content/en/2019/third-parties.md

 ### Providers

-A relatively small set of providers dominate the third-party landscape, the top 100 domains account for 30% of network requests across the web.
+A relatively small set of providers dominate the third-party landscape: the top 100 domains account for 30% of network requests across the web.
 Powerhouses like Google, Facebook, and YouTube make the headlines here with full percentage points of share each, but smaller entities like Wix and Shopify command a substantial portion of third-party popularity as well.

 While much could be said about every individual provider's popularity and performance impact, this more opinionated analysis is left as an exercise for the reader and other purpose-built tools such as [third-party-web](https://thirdpartyweb.today).